savonet/book/workflow.md

 ### Handling tracks {#sec:on-metadata}

-Each source has a method `on_track` and a method `on_metadata` to execute a function when a track boundary or metadata occur in the stream.
-In both cases, it takes as argument a function of type
+Every source has `on_track` and `on_metadata` methods, which respectively enforce the execution of a function when a track boundary or metadata occur in the stream.
+In both cases, the method takes as argument a function of type

 ```
 ([string * string]) -> unit
 ```

-This function will itself be called with the metadata as argument.
+This function will itself be called with the metadata as argument when a track or metadata occurs.

 #### Logging tracks